I may get paid commission for purchases made after clicking a link in this post.

 One of the things I LOVE about creating an online course is that you can start for free.

-And once you start selling more than this you know you are onto a winner.
-The cheapest paid plan is only $29 a month* (and that’s for unlimited students and unlimited courses) and so all you need to do is sell one course per month to have more than covered your costs!
+Once you are happy that Teachable is right for you, the cheapest paid plan is only $29 a month* (and that’s for unlimited students and unlimited courses) and so all you need to do is sell one course per month to have more than covered your costs!

 7. You’ve got the skills